Benefits Of Selenium Supplements

-Although selenium’s role in protecting the cardiovascular system remains unclear, it is theorized that selenium’s anti-inflammatory and antioxidant properties may help protect the heart, although more research needs to be carried out to confirm this.
+Although the benefits of selenium in protecting the cardiovascular system remains unclear, it is theorised that its anti-inflammatory and antioxidant properties may help protect the heart, although more research needs to be carried out to confirm this.

 We now have access to high quality selenium supplements that should contain L-selenomethionine, the most absorbable form of selenoproteins.
 The selenium supplement that I favour is Super Selenium Complex by Life Extension, take one capsule with food.
 This supplement not only contains L-selenomethionine but also contains other selenoproteins which all have varying roles in the body.

-It is unwise to exceed the recommended daily dose which is between 200 mcg and 400 mcg so do check your supplements such as multivitamins and antioxidants for their selenium content.
+In order to obtain the benefits of selenium and to avoid side effects, it is unwise to exceed the recommended daily dose which is between 200mcg and 400mcg so do check your supplements such as multivitamins and antioxidants for their selenium content.